rahulworld/rahulworld.github.io/_posts/2016-08-25-faculty-student-secure-result-portal-by-csv-file.md

 - Every Student & Faculty have own login account.
 - Facult can uplod result by excel csv (Comma Saperated Value) file in android mobile.
 - Student can sign up by create login id using registration panel.
-- Faculty can't create login id but provide a uniq login id by administration.
+- Faculty can't create login id but provide a uniqe login id by administration.